 Precession of the Equinoxes

-We all know that the North Star (or Pole Star) is Polaris, but the true North Celestial Pole is slightly above Polaris and it is moving.
+We all know that the North Star (or Pole Star) is Polaris, but the true North Celestial Pole is slightly above Polaris, and it is moving.

 First Point of Aries

 Because the First Point of Aries is relative to the Ecliptic and the Celestial Equator, the First Point of Aries is fixed relative to the Earth.
-It acts as the zero-point for calculating coordinates on the Celestial Sphere, its own coordinates are always fixed, regardless of its motion.
+It acts as the zero-point for calculating coordinates on the Celestial Sphere; its coordinates are always fixed, regardless of its motion.
 They are, of course, zero hours Right Ascension and zero degrees Declination.

 Celebrating the Equinoxes and Solstices

-Another lesser known monument is the Temple of Kukulcán in Chichén Itzá, a step pyramid in Mexico.
-At the spring and autumn equinoxes, the great pyramid of Kukulcán visually represents day and night as the sun, serpent-like, as it slithers down the staircase and reveals the serpent like pattern upon the ancient ruins.
+Another lesser-known monument is the Temple of Kukulcán in Chichén Itzá, a step pyramid in Mexico.
+At the spring and autumn equinoxes, the great pyramid of Kukulcán visually represents day and night as the Sun, serpent-like, as it slithers down the staircase and reveals the serpent-like pattern upon the ancient ruins.